Didlake

 • Strong attention to detail

-Rather than labeling someone as low functioning or high functioning, which isn’t an accurate description, and can undermine the hard work that many people on the spectrum put in each day, focus on their abilities and support needs.
+Labeling someone as low or high functioning isn’t an accurate description, and it undermines the hard work that many people on the spectrum put in each day.
+Instead, focus on their abilities and support needs.

 The autism spectrum is broad and varied and no two people are alike.
 Each person has their own strengths and abilities that everyone should celebrate.